Reaching Net Zero And Greenhouse Gas Emissions

 Take Action Against Greenhouse Gas Emissions

 With the goal of limiting global warming, The Paris Agreement was developed.
 It is an international treaty on climate change, and for the first time, a binding agreement bringing all nations into a common cause to combat climate change and adapt to its effects.
 In 2020, countries were asked to submit long-term low greenhouse gas emission development strategies and then starting in 2024, these countries will report transparently on the actions being taken and the progress they have seen in climate change.

-Building owners and operators are constantly being asked to reduce energy consumption and carbon emissions to net-zero levels, which can be challenging in itself.
+Building owners and operators are constantly being asked to reduce energy consumption and carbon emissions to net zero levels, which can be challenging in itself.
 Throw legacy or older buildings into that mix and the challenges increase.
 In order to improve performance across an entire portfolio, stakeholders need full visibility into their sustainability KPIs.
-Honeywell Forge Energy Optimization connects buildings to the intelligent cloud and can help building owners improve enterprise sustainability through increased data visibility and autonomous control.
-The technology solution can help buildings owners monitor and analyze near-real-time conditions data and allows building owners to adjust HVAC set points helping you maintain efficiency around the clock.
+Honeywell Forge Sustainability+ for Buildings solutions connect buildings to the intelligent cloud and can help building owners improve enterprise sustainability through increased data visibility and autonomous control.
+The technology solution can help building owners monitor and analyze near-real-time conditions data and allows building owners to adjust HVAC set points helping you maintain efficiency around the clock.

 With innovations driving key achievements in meeting the Paris Agreement objectives, technological developments related to sustainability are top of mind for organizations around the world.
 Machine Learning (ML) and autonomous control solutions can help alleviate some of the challenges that are typical with building sustainability and carbon emissions and help to take the ‘management’ out of energy management.

-With accelerating technology developments, carbon neutrality targets are becoming more and more prevalent in different countries, regions and cities.
-By rallying together in the race to net-zero, sustainable solutions are pivotal to long-term organizational success.
+With accelerating technological developments, carbon neutrality targets are becoming more and more prevalent in different countries, regions and cities.
+By rallying together in the race to net zero, sustainable solutions are pivotal to long-term organizational success.